yavorfingarov/Reprise/README.md

 Reprise is a micro-framework that brings the REPR (Request-Endpoint-Response) pattern and vertical slice architecture into the ASP.NET Core 6/7 Minimal APIs.
-It aims to be unopioniated towards API behavior and to provide a thin layer of abstractions that encourages the creation of convention-based and modular implementations.
+It aims to be unopinionated towards API behavior and to provide a thin layer of abstractions that encourages the creation of convention-based and modular implementations.

 ## Getting started